ancantu/SCICLD2019/docs/workflows/workflows1_2.md

 [[ $# -eq 1 ]]
 ```

 That will be true if the number of arguments passed into the script was 1.
-Here is a full list of conditional expressions: [https://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html](https://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html)
+Here is a full list of [conditional expressions](https://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html).

 ## Hands-on